microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 The sample provided works with Azure SQL Server, although it has been easily adapted to other SQL sources such as Snowflake.

+**Two approaches are provided for schema management.
+A prompt based approach and a vector database based approach.
+See Multi-Shot Approach for more details**

 ## High Level Workflow

 The following diagram shows a workflow for how the Text2SQL plugin would be incorporated into a RAG application.
 Using the plugins available, alongside the [Function Calling](https://platform.openai.com/docs/guides/function-calling) capabilities of LLMs, the LLM can do [Chain of Thought](https://learn.microsoft.com/en-us/dotnet/ai/conceptual/chain-of-thought-prompting) reasoning to determine the steps needed to answer the question.
 This allows the LLM to recognise intent and therefore pick appropriate data sources based on the intent of the question.